AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

 5. Find the target data assets and enter the username and password used to access each data asset in the **Username** and **Password** fields respectively.

     You can also click **Batch Password Import** in the upper-right corner and upload an authorization file to import logon information for multiple data assets at a time.
-For more information, see [\#d6e922](#d6e922).
+For more information, see [Import logon information for multiple data assets at a time](#section_oqh_6ar_olk).

     **Note:** Incorrect usernames or passwords will result in an authorization failure.
 Check the information that you enter before you submit the authorization configuration.